garrettjwilke/sgdk-setup/README.md

 # compile SGDK for MacOS
-this will compile the gcc tools for the motorolla 68000 and also the SGDK tools and libraries. the result will be macOS arm64 native toolkit to compile SGDK projects. the advantage to this is compile time speed.
+this will compile the gcc tools for the motorolla 68000 and also the SGDK tools and libraries. the result will be macOS or Linux (arm64 or x86_64) native toolkit to compile SGDK projects. the advantage to this is compile time speed.

 i have created a script to do all of this automatically. scroll to the bottom to see instructions to use the script. the individual instructions are here simply for reference and if my script breaks, at least there is some sort of documentation about what it is trying to do.

 ### requirements before starting

+### macOS requirements

 * [brew](https://brew.sh/)

 once brew is installed, you will need the following packages: